phinate/clarinet/README.md

 [![GitHub Discussion][github-discussions-badge]][github-discussions-link]

 (another) Open-source probabilistic graphical model library.
-Designed to be easy to use and interoperable with an internally developed package at Bain and Company, Roma.
+Designed to be easy to use and interoperable with an internally developed C-based package at Bain and Company, Roma.
 ** Note: This project is in pre-alpha, so expect the whole thing to be one sharp edge. **

 ## functionality roadmap: